-I was asked to justify reactive software development and the vlingo/PLATFORM for teams that have already achieved development and deployment of microservices.
-Here’s the question: After your team has reached the point of developing microservices, perhaps even successfully strangling a Big Ball of Mud monolith, does reactive still matter, and does the vlingo/PLATFORM still have relevance to such teams?
+I was asked to justify reactive software development and VLINGO XOOM for teams that have already achieved development and deployment of microservices.
+Here’s the question: After your team has reached the point of developing microservices, perhaps even successfully strangling a Big Ball of Mud monolith, does reactive still matter, and does XOOM still have relevance to such teams?

-Yes, reactive still matters and the vlingo/PLATFORM is still relevant.
+Yes, reactive still matters and XOOM is still relevant.
 Here I have enumerated some basic reasons for this.

 Reactive—There are few frameworks or toolkits that broadly support reactive software development.
 Being reactive means that your component A is not blocking a computer processor’s use for a response from component B from which an action or data was requested.
 With XOOM every single component is built on a reactive, non-blocking runtime using the Actor Model.
 Read about the Actor Model on vlingo.io.
 Reactive and message-driven is an effective way to develop software because it makes efficient use of all computer processors and performs and scales much better than non-reactive software.